 You will love this made from scratch, Gluten-Free Lasagna Soup.
 I promise you it is the best Italian soup ever!
 There is so much flavour going on in this lasagna soup…who needs lasagna?
 The classic Italian spices such as oregano, marjoram, paprika and bay leaf combined with onion and garlic give this Italian soup the […] Read More

 Authentic Hungarian Goulash (Gluten-Free)

-This is truly an Authentic Hungarian Goulash dish → slowly simmered beef with vegetables, lightly flavoured delicious tomato broth and a little spiciness.
-This is comfort food at it’s best! ♥ Where did I get the best authentic Hungarian Goulash recipe?
-Growing up in eastern Europe, in our home Hungarian goulash was a weekly meal.
-Whether […] Read More
+This is truly an Authentic Hungarian Goulash dish…slowly simmered beef with vegetables, lightly flavoured delicious tomato broth and a little spiciness.
+This is comfort food at it’s best! grandma’s Hungarian goulash recipe Growing up in eastern Europe, in our home, Hungarian goulash was a weekly meal.
+Whether this hearty dish was served as a soup […] Read More

 Instant Pot Borscht – Ukrainian Recipe